ibm-cloud-docs/cloud-object-storage/tutorials/migrate.md

 ## Get Credentials and Endpoints

-# Get Swift Credential
+## Get Swift for {{site.data.keyword.cloud_notm}} Platform credential
-  1. Click on your Swift instance in the console.
+  1. Click on your Swift instance in the IBM Cloud console.
   2. Click on **Service Credentials** in the navigation panel.
   3. Click on **New credential** to generate credential information.
 Click **Add**.
   4. View the credential you created, and copy the JSON contents and save to a file for reference.

+OR

+## Get Swift for IBM Cloud infrastructure credential and endpoint
+  1. Click on your Swift account in the <a href="https://control.softlayer.com/storage/objectstorage">IBM Cloud infrastructure customer portal</a>.
+  2. Click on the data center of the migration source container.
+  3. Click on **View Credentials**.
+  4. Copy the following and save to a file for reference.
+     a. **Username**
+     b. **API Key (Password)**
+     c. **Authentication Endpoint** based on where you are running the migration tool

-# Get COS Credential
+## Get COS Credential
-  1. Click on your COS instance in the console.
+  1. Click on your COS instance in the IBM Cloud console.
   2. Click on **Service Credentials** in the navigation panel.
   3. Click on **New credential** to generate credential information.
   4. Under **Inline Configuration Parameters** add `{"HMAC":true}`.
 Click **Add**.
   5. View the credential you created, and copy the JSON contents and save to a file for reference.

-# Get COS Endpoint for bucket
+## Get COS Endpoint for the migration target bucket
   1. Click on **Buckets** in the navigation panel.
-  2. Click on the target bucket for the migration.
+  2. Click on the migration target bucket.
   3. Click on **Configuration** in the navigation panel.
   4. Scroll down to the **Endpoints** section and choose the endpoint based on where you are running the migration tool then save to a file for reference.

-## Configure `rclone`
+## Configure `rclone` for Swift on the {{site.data.keyword.cloud_notm}} Platform
 1. Create an `rclone` config file in `~/.rclone.conf`.

     ```